Compute Linear Correlation

 Category: Statistical Functions

-This article describes how to use the Compute Linear Correlation module in Azure Machine Learning Studio, to compute a set of Pearson correlation coefficients for each possible pair of variables in the input dataset.
+This article describes how to use the Compute Linear Correlation module in Azure Machine Learning Studio (classic), to compute a set of Pearson correlation coefficients for each possible pair of variables in the input dataset.

 The Pearson correlation coefficient, sometimes called Pearson’s R test, is a statistical value that measures the linear relationship between two variables.
 By examining the coefficient values, you can infer something about the strength of the relationship between the two variables, and whether they are positively correlated or negatively correlated.

 Before calculating the correlation coefficient, there are some prerequisites, such as cleaning your data and verifying that the relationship between the variables is appropriate for this module.
 You must also remove or impute missing values.

 The following restrictions apply when using this module:

 The Compute Linear Correlation module can process only numeric values.
 All other types of values, including missing values, non-numeric values, and categorical values, are treated as NaNs.

 Pearson’s correlation is calculated for all numeric columns in the dataset that are passed as input.
 Be sure to exclude any columns that are in appropriate for this analysis.